 1.1.1 - Institution has the mechanism for well planned curriculum delivery and documentation.
-Explain in 500 words informal staff meeting is convened by the Principal at the beginning of every academic year to devise strategies for effective implementation of the curriculum.
-An academic calendar of the college is prepared in accordance with the one given by the university.
-Workload is distributed among teachers as per the existing norms, and time table for the year is prepared.
+Explain in 500 words

+The curriculum is designed by Rashtrasant Tukadoji Maharaj Nagpur University, Nagpur to which this institution is affiliated.
+Naturally we follow the syllabi prescribed by it in all the subjects.
+Ensuring effective curriculum delivery through a well planned and documented process is the primary concern of the institution for which the following initiatives are taken: - 1.
+An informal staff meeting is convened by the Principal in the beginning of every academic year to devise strategies for effective implementation of the curriculum.
+An academic calendar of the college is prepared in accordance with one given by the university.
+Workload is distributed among teachers as per the existing norms and time table for the year is prepared.
 2. Every teacher devotes some teaching periods to appraise the students about the syllabus, unitization, distribution of marks, question paper pattern, etc. in the beginning of every academic year before starting actual teaching work.
 3. The Principal ensures that the teachers prepare annual teaching plan, maintain a daily diary and strictly adhere to the academic calendar prepared by the Institution and curriculum is completed well within time.
-4. Audio-visual aids are frequently used in the classroom and library for making the teaching learning activity interesting and student friendly.
-5. Periodic tests are conducted, assignments are given and viva-voce is taken to assess the student's progress.
+4. Audiovisual aids are frequently used in the classroom and library for making the teaching learning activity interesting and student friendly.
+5. Periodic tests are conducted, assignments are given and viva-voce are taken to assess student's progress.
 6. Working hours lost due to commemorative and other programs held in the college are compensated.
 7. Quality reading material is provided to students besides books recommended by the university.
 8. Tutorials for batches of 20 students are regularly conducted in the subject Compulsory English so that every student gets individual attention.